Chapter 4 : More of February

-And he had, with the exception of the rose that he had given her ten days prior, Marcus had kept away from.
+And he had, with the exception of the rose that he had given her ten days prior, Marcus had kept away from her.
 He had also made an actual attempt to act decent towards other people.
-Now she knew that he hadn’t completely changed, because no one can change that quickly, but the fact that he tried at all, meant something to her.
+Now she knew that he hadn’t completely changed, because no one can change that quickly, but the fact that he tried at all meant something to her.

 “That sounds a lot like a date,” she mumbled.

 “It’s not a date,” he quickly announced.
 “It’s two people meeting up to spend some time together in order to get to know one another better.”
 Marcus paused replaying the words in his head.
 “Okay, it’s a date.”

 “Umm,” she tried to think of her words.
 “I don’t know,” she said after several minutes.

 Still holding on to the slightest bit of hope, Marcus said, “Well, what if I just so happen to run into you while you’re there.”

 “If you just so happened to run into me, I would not not talk to you, but…” she trailed off, nervously running her fingers through her hair.
 Unable to look him in the eye, her eyes soared around the classroom behind them, landing on Scorpius.

 He was extremely still at his desk, glaring at the pair of them, his face stony and hard.
 Sighing, Rose couldn’t do that to her best friend.
 “I’ve sort of made plans to do my transfiguration essay in the library.”
 She didn’t lie, that was what she originally planned to do.